 Indeed, the EOS RP’s compactness may even make it more tempting than the EOS R for photographers that need to remain light and agile, like travel or street photographers, due to its smaller size.

 After everything is said and done, the Canon RP provides a shooting experience that feels familiar and easy to Canon customers – and, thanks to the mount adapter EF-EOS R that comes included in the box, current lenses can be used right immediately.
-It is possible that the RP is a better match for EF-S lenses and the lighter EF glass than it is for the larger and heavier RF optics, in fact.
+The RP may be a better match for EF-S lenses and the lighter EF glass than for more extensive and heavier RF optics.

-A souped-up 6D Mark II in a smaller body with an EVF and 4K video – even if 4K comes with trade-offs that make 1080p a preferable option for more serious video shooters – is what this camera is.
-The Canon EOS RP is a very competent still camera that delivers photos that are on par with those produced by any other body in Canon’s lineup.
-Those wishing to make the transition to full-frame photography would be well to investigate the Canon EOS RP.
+A souped-up 6D Mark II in a more petite body with an EVF and 4K video – even if 4K comes with trade-offs that make 1080p a preferable option for more severe video shooters – is what this camera is.
+The Canon EOS RP is a capable still camera that delivers photos on par with those produced by any other body in Canon’s lineup.
+Those wishing to transition to full-frame photography would be well to investigate the Canon EOS RP.

-Instead of being supplanted by newer full-frame mirrorless cameras, the EOS RP has solidified its place as an economical, flexible, and incredibly approachable camera for first-time full-frame photographers, particularly in the portrait and landscape genres.
+Instead of being supplanted by newer full-frame mirrorless cameras, the EOS RP has become an economical, flexible, and incredibly approachable camera for first-time full-frame photographers, particularly in the portrait and landscape genres.